We’re looking for amazing and talented humanists. Join our team!

 Benefits

-This position includes a competitive salary range of $65,000–$80,000 and a generous benefits package including medical, dental, and vision insurance; a 403(b) retirement plan; paid life insurance; a generous PTO/holiday policy; and an on-site dining facility.
-This is a full-time, exempt position, working on-site, with the opportunity to work from home one day a week.
+This position includes a competitive salary and a generous benefits package including medical, dental, and vision insurance; a 403(b) retirement plan; paid life insurance; and a generous PTO/holiday policy.
+Enjoy a hybrid work environment with a minimum of two days per week in the office, and take advantage of our on-site dining facility.